3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Figure 5-2 illustrates the 3MF elements, the different coordinate systems and transforms between them when a \<volumedata> element (in this case \<color>) is sampled in the object coordinate space.

-Figure 5-2 a) The object is sampled at position (+) in the object coordinate system.
+Figure 5-2 a) The object's color is sampled at position (+) in the object coordinate system.
 The clipping surface is hinted at with a wireframe.
 The transformation `T0` of the world coordinate system into the object coordinate system is given by the `transform`-attributes on the `item` and `component`-elements in the path that leads to this object in the `build`-hierarchy of the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#3431-item-element and https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#421-component).

-Figure 5-2b) Offers a view into the \<volumetricstack> and its corresponding coordinate system.
-The transformation `T1` from object coordinate space to \<volumetricstack> coordinate system is given by the `transform`-element in the \<color>-element.
+Figure 5-2 b) shows the \<vector3dfieldfromimage3d> underlying the color of the object.
+The sampling point is represented in the coordinate system of the \<vector3dfieldfromimage3d>.
+The transformation `T1` from object coordinate space to \<vector3dfieldfromimage3d> coordinate system is given by the `transform`-element in the \<color>-element.
 The original clipping surface from a) is only shown for illustration porpuses.
-It does not exist in the \<volumetricstack> context.
+It does not exist in the \<vector3dfieldfromimage3d> context.
-The value sampled from the \<volumetricstack> element might be the result of blending multiple \<volumetriclayer>s in this stack, see Figure 4-1.
+The color value sampled in this illustration directly originates from a \<vector3dfieldfromimage3d> element.
+However, as mentioned in the note above, it could as well be the result of one or multiple compositions via \<vector3dfieldcomposed>, see Figure 4-1.

-Figure 5-2c) Shows the \<volumetricstack> again.
+Figure 5-2 c) Shows the \<vector3dfieldfromimage3d> again.
 The unit box of the UVW coordinate system is shown as a wireframe.
-The transformation `T2` between \<volumetricstack> coordinate system and UVW space is given according to the `transform`-attribute of the \<channelfromimage3d> element in each \<volumetriclayer> of this \<volumetricstack>.
+The transformation `T2` between \<vector3dfieldfromimage3d> coordinate system and UVW space is given according to the `transform`-attribute of the \<vector3dfieldfromimage3d> element.

-Figure 5-3d) Shows the UVW coordinate space and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the \<image3d>-element map.
+Figure 5-3 d) Shows the UVW coordinate space of the \<image3d>-element and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the underlying \<imagestack>-element map.

-Figure 5-3e) illustrates where the sampling point (+) ends up in the voxel index space.
-The mapping of UVW to voxel indices in the \<image3d>-element is described in [Chapter 2.
+Figure 5-3 e) illustrates where the sampling point (+) ends up in the voxel index space of the \<imagestack>.
+The mapping of UVW to voxel indices in the \<imagestack>-element is described in [Chapter 2.
 3D Image](#chapter-2-3d-image).

-_Figure 5-2: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<volumetricstack>.
-The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<volumetricstack> again.
+_Figure 5-2: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<vector3dfieldfromimage3d>.
+The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<vector3dfieldfromimage3d> again.
 The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel index space._
 ![Illustration of different coordinate systems in the sampling process](images/fig_coordinatesystems.png)